Pablo Atchugarry: Early life and education

-Career: 1996
+1996–present

-In late 1996, he saw the installation of the sculpture Semilla de la Esperanza (Seed of Hope) in the monumental sculpture park in the grounds of Uruguay’s government building.
+In late 1996, he saw the installation of the sculpture Semilla de la Esperanza (Seed of Hope) in the monumental sculpture park in the grounds of Uruguay's government building.

 The artist founded the Museo Pablo Atchugarry in Lecco, and it was inaugurated on 25 September 1999.
-This museum houses works spanning Atchugarry’s entire career, as well as bibliographical documentation and an archive.
+This museum houses works spanning Atchugarry's entire career, as well as bibliographical documentation and an archive.
 Visitors also have the opportunity to observe him in his workshop, which is located next door to the museum.

-During the spring of 2001, twenty years after his arrival in Italy, the Province of Milan organized a retrospective of Atchugarry’s work entitled “The Infinite Evolutions of Marble” at the Palazzo Isimbardi in Milan.
+During the spring of 2001, twenty years after his arrival in Italy, the Province of Milan organized a retrospective of Atchugarry's work entitled "The Infinite Evolutions of Marble" at the Palazzo Isimbardi in Milan.
 That same year, he sculpted his first monumental work entitled Obelisk of the Third Millennium, a six-meter-high Carrara marble sculpture for the Italian town of Udine.

-In early 2002, Atchugarry’s sculpture Ideali in Garfagnana marble was given to the Prince Rainier of Monaco as a tribute to the 50th anniversary of his reign; it is located on the Avenue Princesse Grace of Monte-Carlo.
+In early 2002, Atchugarry's sculpture Ideali in Garfagnana marble was given to the Prince Rainier of Monaco as a tribute to the 50th anniversary of his reign; it is located on the Avenue Princesse Grace of Monte-Carlo.
 During the spring, his Monument to the Civilisation and Culture of Lecco Labour was inaugurated as the centerpiece of the Caleotto Roundabout in Lecco in May 2002.
 Made of the Bernini variety of Carrara marble, this work was carved from a 33-ton block and stand 6.10 meters tall.
 Lastly in July 2002, Atchugarry received the Michelangelo Award in Carrara in recognition of his career as an artist.

 His sculpture entitled Sensation of the Infinite was added to the collection of the Lercaro Museum in Bologna in 2003.
 That same year, Atchugarry represented Uruguay in the 50th International Exhibition of the Visual Arts at the Venice Biennale of 2003 with an installation of eight sculptures in Carrara marble and Grey Bardiglio marble entitled Dreaming of Peace.